imranrrr/zellow/backend/README.md

 # Zillion - Zillow Clone
 [Live Site](https://authenticate-me-a23z.onrender.com/)

-Zillion is a website clone of online real estate marketplace, [Zillow](Zillow.com).
+This is a full stack website clone of online real estate marketplace, [Zillow](Zillow.com).
 Zillow is an American online real estate marketplace that allows users to search and list properties for sale or rent, estimate property values, and obtain other real estate-related information.
+This web application was created in a 2 week sprint using <mark >React</mark>

+This is a full stack clone of popular food review and rating site, Yelp.
+This app was created in a 2 week sprint

+Created in a 2 week sprint using React, React-Redux, Ruby on Rails, PostgresSQL, Google Maps JavaScript API and AWS, this project replicates the features of Yelp.

 ## Table of Contents
 1. Technologies
 2. Features
 3. Code Highlights

+## Technologies